andreaPortfolio/FE-Nanodegree-Project-6/README.md

 <hr>
 <h5>To test</h5>

 RSS Feeds:

- - are defined
+ - Feeds are defined
- - url defined
+ - Feeds url not empty
- - name defined
+ - Feeds name not empty

 The menu:

- - menu hidden
+ - Menu is hidden by default
- - menu clicked
+ - The menu display when is clicked

 Initial Entries:

- - entry test
+ - Feed container at least one entry

 New Feed Selection:

- - entry changed
+ - Feed container changed